Bicycle/Pedestrian/Traffic Management

 Traffic volume, traffic speed and safety, rush hour congestion, and conflicts with pedestrians, joggers, dog walkers, and bicyclists along Trenton and Reedy Creek Roads

-A rezoning application containing a maximum of 175 housing units that will almost double the number of households in the corridor and substantially increase
+A rezoning application containing a maximum of 175 housing units that will almost double the number of households in the corridor and substantially increase traffic has been submitted for land on the Cary side of Trenton Road next to I-40.

 Application 25-REZ-12 requests rezoning from Office and Institutional (O&I) to Residential Multi-Family-Conditional Use (RMF-CU).